Submerged Unit

 Vision Pipeline

-- Capture: Full-resolution frame with IR illumination
+- Capture: MIPI CSI frame with IR illumination, processed through hardware ISP

-- Output: species class + confidence score
+- Output: bounding boxes + class scores + confidence

-- Inference time: ~300ms on ESP32
+- Inference time: TBD (estimated <200ms based on esp-detection benchmarks)

 - Act: Lock door (keeper) or unlock door (release bycatch)